ainathiqah/A251_Flutter_Lab1/README.md

    - Convert the leftover into days.

 Output:

 The result will be shown in AlertDialog, more like a popup message, which includes a message telling the user how long they need to reach their target amount in week(s) and day(s).
+Aside from that, it will display another reached target result, indicating that the target has been reached.

 Widget List Used:
 - Text